 Postgraduate Training Licensees

-A Postgraduate Training License is issued to an individual who has graduated from an approved medical school, passed all required examinations, has not completed 36 months of Accreditation Council for Graduate Medical Education (ACGME) postgraduate training, and is enrolled in an approved California residency program.
+A Postgraduate Training License is issued to an individual who has graduated from an approved medical school, passed all required examinations, and is enrolled in a Board-approved California residency program.
+If you have received credit for 12/24 months of Board-approved postgraduate training , you may qualify for a P&S license.
+More information can be found on the Physician's and Surgeon's License webpage.